 Window treatments can consist of blinds, curtains, drapes, shades, and more, but there are also a few key differences between different types of window shades.
 Available in several different styles, materials, and a nearly endless range of colors and patterns, there’s a shade to suit every decorating theme from casual to formal, rustic, or contemporary.
 Some styles roll up and down while others are manually tied, but all window shades can be installed easily.

-Along with the expected functions of blocking out light and providing privacy, window shades are an easy way to add a shot of color, texture and pattern to your room without taking up any foot space, and without breaking your budget.
-You can easily hang them yourself, you can jazz up a plain shade with numerous DIY techniques, and if your windows are a reasonably standard size, you can usually buy shades right off the shelf, which cuts out the expense and time required for custom-made curtains.
-You can add even more style by topping your window treatments with a valence or window swag.
+Along with the expected functions of blocking out light and providing privacy, window shades are a simple way to add a shot of color, texture, and pattern to your room without taking up any floor space (and without breaking your budget).
+You can add even more style by topping your window shades with a valence or window swag.

 01 of 04

 Roller shades are the simplest type of shade used on windows, fitting inside the window casement and operating with a pulley-type system that rolls the shade up and down (usually with a cord).
 These shades are typically durable and should last for many years with standard use.

 Simple white plastic roller shades can be purchased inexpensively at any home improvement center.
 Roller shades that are more expensive often have a cordless lifting mechanism.
 Along with plastic, roller shades can be made from a wide range of stylish materials, including bamboo, burlap, and a huge selection of fabrics or color options.
 There are lots of ways to further accessorize these versatile window treatments, such as tassels, trim, and painted designs.

 02 of 04

 - Best for: Unique appearances and DIY options